intermine/im-docs/docs/get-started/tutorial/webapp.rst

 InterMine's keyword search is a powerful Lucene-based search created at build-time.
 Every field in the database is indexed unless you configure a table or column to be skipped.
 See :doc:`/webapp/keyword-search/index` for details on how to configure the keyword search index and results.
 You can also configure facets / categories to help your users mine the data.

-When the first search is executed, the index is retrieved from the database, written to temp files and loaded into memory.
+When the first search is executed after a webapp is released, the index is retrieved from the database, written to temp files and loaded into memory.
 This can take up to a minute.
 (Our release scripts include a command to run this search so that the index is ready.)

 The search box contains example identifiers to help your users know which types of search terms to use.
 To update the default value, set the `quicksearch.example.identifiers` property in the :doc:`web.properties </webapp/properties/web-properties` file>.
 Redeploy your webapp to see your changes.